What if I want to live at home with my parents, but I’m under 23?

 What furniture is already in my room?

-*Microwaves and Mini-refrigerators are permitted but are not provided by the university.
+*Microwaves and mini refrigerators are permitted but are not provided by the university.
 Microwaves and Mini Refrigerators are limited to one per room.

-What size of mattresses are provided?
+What size of mattress is provided?

-Twin XL mattresses are provided.
+Twin XL mattresses are provided with the exception of the following:

 Do you have married student housing?